-There are over 1.4 million youth caregivers from age 8-18 in the U.S. This “Hidden Population” suffers from a systemic lack of support from their schools and communities which can have dire consequences for a youth’s ability to succeed.
+There are over 1.4 million youth caregivers from age 8-18 in the U.S. This “Hidden Population” suffers from a systemic lack of support from their schools and communities which can have direct consequences for a youth’s ability to succeed.
 In 2006, the Gates Foundation issued a report, The Silent Epidemic, which showed that 22% of high school dropouts leave school to care for family members.
 After multiple encounters with youth caregivers, the Board of Directors of Caregivers Outreach Mentorship Empowerment (COME) decided to expand beyond its dynamic work with adult family caregivers and establish the Youth Caregivers Initiative (YCI).

-In 2015, COME collected data from 454 grades 6th to 11th in School District 11 in the Bronx.
+In 2015, COME collected data from 454 grades 6 to 11 in School District 11 in the Bronx.
 Of the 454 students, 43% indicated they were youth caregivers.
 These students assisted a sick, disabled sibling, adult, or older person in or outside of their home.
 In addition to indicating that they were youth caregivers, these youth also noted that:

 · They felt isolated, ashamed, embarrassed about their role, and afraid to share their caregiving status with their teacher, guidance counselor, school nurse, etc.